-- A. Any athlete who has previously competed in the Junior Olympic Program, but has been inactive for one or more years, must contact their State Administrative Committee Chairman for proper entry regulations.
+- A. Any athlete who has previously competed in the Development Program (DP), but has been inactive for one or more years, must contact their State Administrative Committee Chairman for proper entry regulations.
 The options are: - 1.
 Remain at the level at which they last competed. - 2.
 Move up one level if they achieved the minimum mobility score during their last season. - 3.
-Move down one numerical level, without petitioning. - B. Athletes whose competitive experience has been in any system (including USA Gymnastics' Xcel Program) must enter the Junior Olympic Program at Level 4. - C. Any gymnast who has had previous competitive experience in any system (including USA Gymnastics) and who is a minimum of 14 years of age OR is at least a freshman in High School is eligible to petition by submitting a formal written request to the State Administrative Committee for entry into Level 7 and below.
-The petition must be accompanied by a video that demonstrates her skill level. - Refer to Chapter 2, page 26 for Foreign Athlete Participation in the Junior Olympic Program. - D. States may incorporate sub-divisions within levels (such as first-year competitors and veterans or divisions based on scores achieved) or they may provide a team competition that is conducted separately from the state individual competition. - E. Individual Event Specialists; the mobility score for advancement to the next level for Individual Event Specialists at Levels 7, 8, and 9 is 8.50 per event.
+Move down one numerical level, without petitioning. - B. Athletes whose competitive experience has been in any system (including USA Gymnastics' Xcel Program) must enter the DP at Level 4. - C. Any gymnast who has had previous competitive experience in any system (including USA Gymnastics) and who is a minimum of 12 years of age is eligible to petition by submitting a formal written request to the State Administrative Committee for entry into Level 7 and below.
+The petition must be accompanied by a video that demonstrates her skill level. - Refer to Chapter 2, page 26 for Foreign Athlete Participation in the Development Program. - D. States may incorporate sub-divisions within levels (such as first-year competitors and veterans or divisions based on scores achieved) or they may provide a team competition that is conducted separately from the state individual competition. - E. Individual Event Specialists; the mobility score for advancement to the next level for Individual Event Specialists at Levels 7, 8, and 9 is 8.50 per event.
 Status for competing as an IES to qualify to the next higher meet must be declared at the time of entry to the qualifying meet, not during or after the conclusion of the competition - F. Athletes who are limited in the number of events in which they can perform due to a permanent physical handicap (verified by a physician) may petition to qualify to a higher level by achieving an average score equal to the average of the All-Around qualifying score for that level.
 Submit petitions in a formal written request for Levels 7 and below to the State Administrative Committee Chairman and the final decision is determined by the State Administrative Committee.
-For Levels 8 and above, petitions are sent to the Regional Administrative Committee Chairman and the final decision Administrative Committee. - G. Injury or illness petitions see IV.
+For Levels 8 and above, petitions are sent to the Regional Administrative Committee Chairman and the final decision is determined by the Regional Administrative Committee. - G. Injury or illness petitions see IV.

 IV.
-General Procedures for Petitions for USA Gymnastics Junior Olympic Competitions
+General Petition Procedures for USA Gymnastics Development Program Competitions

 - A. Petitions may be considered for the following reasons: - Injury, Illness or family tragedy (e.g., death, natural disaster) - B. If an athlete is injured prior to a qualifying meet, but is capable of competing in one, two or three events, she may compete in the qualifying meet without jeopardizing her right to petition to the next competition. - C. The coach (or club administrator) is responsible for submitting all necessary documentation for the petition on behalf of the petitioning athlete. - D. Entry fees for petitioned athletes should be submitted by the entry deadline.
-If the petition is denied, the Meet Director must refund the entry fee within three weeks. - E. Injury Petition Forms are posted on the USA Gymnastics website under Women's Program Forms Petition Forms https://usagym.org/PDFs/Forms/Women/injury2015.pdf. - F. Specific procedures for State, Regional, Level 9 East/West Championships, Level 10 National Championships, are in the sections for those events.
+If the petition is denied, the Meet Director must refund the entry fee within three weeks. - E. Injury Petition Forms are posted on the USA Gymnastics website under Women's Program Forms Petition Forms https://usagym.org/PDFs/Forms/Women/injury2021.pdf. - F. Specific procedures for State, Regional, Level 9 East/West Championships, Level 10 National Championships, are in the sections for those events.